Kate Welton Hogg: Personal life

 Hogg married James Campbell Neill in Wellington on 5 July 1913.
 She appears to have stopped working as a physician after marrying.

-She was the sister of Dr Stanley Welton Hogg (1881-1954) and cousin of Dr Robert Welton-Hogg (d.
-1961).
+She was the sister of Dr Stanley Welton Hogg (1881-1954) and cousin of Dr Robert Welton-Hogg (1891-1961).
+Robert was an elected a member of the Wellington Hospital Board for the Hutt constituency.
+He served for six years from 1938 until 1944.

 Hogg died in Auckland, New Zealand on 18 February 1951; her ashes are interred at Waikumete Cemetery.